Sony A77 versus Sony A77 II

 The A77 II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A77 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.

-So what conclusions can be drawn?
-Is there a clear favorite between the Sony A77 and the Sony A77?
+So what is the bottom line?
+Is the Sony A77 better than the Sony A77 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More heavily discounted: Has been available for much longer (launched in August 2011).